bbauska/Coursera-Bootstrap/README.md

 When we actually deploy, we may want to concatenate all these files into a single JavaScript file and then use that in our web pages.

-And this concatenation can /be done automatically.
+And this concatenation can be done automatically.

 Similarly, the uglification of the JavaScript code, which stands for minification, meaning removing all the unnecessary white space and